 Braking was precise and will instill a lot of confidence in people going for a test drive.

 The CR-V shines in handling.
 Steering was sprung tight on the four-wheel-drive EX-L I tested.
 It felt like a super-size rubber band was snapping the wheel back in my hands.
-Move the steering wheel slightly and the CR-V reacts with an intuitive feel that's rare in non-luxury cars.
+Move the steering wheel slightly and the Honda CR-V EX-L reacts with an intuitive feel that’s rare in non-luxury cars.
+The EX-L also comes with the option for on-board navigation system.

 The first thing designers and journalists care about when discussing utility vehicles like this one is cargo size.
 Sometimes I think they get so caught up in the size they forget about the utility.
 The CR-V measures 35.7 cubic feet with the second-row seats intact and 72.9 cubic feet with them folded flat; that’s up from 33.5 cubic feet and 72 cubic feet, respectively, in the outgoing model.